-Seems pretty logical right?
-Think of the feelings as your own, and, hey, you'll feel them, and (even better yet) you seem even more real in feeling them.
-Well, years later, Lee Strasberg adapted some of Stanislavski's method for American actors, emphasizing the practice of tying the characters' memories to the actor's own memories so as to further align their emotions with those of the character.
-These exercises are known as using Sense Memory and Affective Memory.
+Seems logical right?
+Think of the feelings as your own, and you might feel them - better yet, you seem even more real in feeling them.
+In the 1930s, Lee Strasberg adapted some of Stanislavski's method for American actors, emphasizing the practice of tying the character's memories to the actor's own memories so as to further align their emotions.

 Notice that part about never leaving character?
 About keeping up an accent or impediment between takes?
-Or being incredibly hard to deal with on set because you're "method" and in character?
-Yeah, none of that was ever part of the deal.
+Or being incredibly hard to deal with on set because you are a method actor in character?
+None of that was ever supposed to be part of the deal.

-Heath Ledger's turn as the Joker in Christopher Nolan's The Dark Knight is not technically method acting, as he did not (as some mistakenly reported) stay in character between takes (he was joking and talking about his daughter, etc.).
-What does make the perfect performance stand out is the unique prep it required.
+Heath Ledger's turn as the Joker in Christopher Nolan's The Dark Knight is not technically method acting, as he did not - as some mistakenly reported - stay in character between takes.
+For example, he allegedly would talk and joke about his daughter.
+What does make his performance stand out is the unique prep it required.

 #16 on The Most Rewatchable Movies